 “Hold your horses, I’m coming.”
 Shoulders squared beneath the boxy black jacket, she picked a piece of lint off her black skirt as she opened the door.
 “Yes?”

-A profusion of flowers almost obscured the delivery man as he thrust them at her.
+A profusion of flowers almost obscured the delivery man holding them.
+He thrust them at her.
 “Ms. Audley?
 Flower delivery.”

-Retreating indoors, she put the flowers on the kitchen table, the only place in her cottage that would hold something this size.
+Retreating indoors, she put the flowers on the kitchen table, the only place in her cottage that would hold something this size, and inhaled a shaken breath.
+The sweet, cloying smell of lilies and stephanotis sent goose-bumps dancing across her skin.

 He escorted her into another room darkened by heavy curtains and illuminated by candles; scores of dark eyes watched as he handed her a candle.
 She lit it from a taper and carried it to the bier, setting it among other candles burning there.